linuxcoding-ADAM/forsati/README.md

 ## 🌍 A+ Low-Carbon Website — By Design

 All of those engineering decisions add up to something measurable.
-FORSATI was independently tested by **[Website Carbon Calculator](https://www.websitecarbon.com/website/forsatii-vercel-app/)** and earned the highest possible rating:
+FORSATI was independently tested by <a href="https://www.websitecarbon.com/website/forsatii-vercel-app/" target="_blank" rel="noopener noreferrer"><b>Website Carbon Calculator</b></a> and earned the highest possible rating:

 <div align="center">